 Pet ownership is a rich tapestry woven with threads of tradition, culture, and the love shared between humans and their animal companions.
 It’s a story that varies greatly from one corner of the globe to another—each narrative offering a unique insight into the heart of human-pet relationships.
 At Tails' Talks Blog, we’re taking you on a journey through global pet care customs, diving into everything from dog-related rituals to mythological creatures that continue to influence our views on pets today.

-Celebrating Canines: An Exploration of Dog-Related Rituals Around the World
+Celebrating Canines: Global Dog-Related Rituals

 Dogs are not only man’s best friend; they are venerated participants in global celebrations and rituals.
 In Nepal, Tihar, also known as Diwali, sees dogs being decorated with flower garlands and given delicious treats in recognition of their special connection with humans.
 This day is just one part of the five-day Hindu festival of lights.